atk4/data/docs/sql.rst

     $q = $m->expr('[age] + [birth_year']);

-This method is automatically used by :php:class:`Field\SqlExpression`.
+This method is automatically used by :php:class:`SqlExpressionField`.

 Actions